isratjahan829/Machine-Learning/README.md

 The dataset is split into train and validation sets.
 However, we created a test set and our team has removed the duplicates and augmented images from the original dataset.

-## Achievements
-The model uses a ResNet50 architecture pre-trained on ImageNet weights.
-The model achieves an accuracy of 99.21% on the test set.

-## Deployment
-We deployed the model through Flask and streamlit.
-You have the option to interact with the project's live demo [here](https://mango-leaf-disease-app-omdena.streamlit.app/)